rherbonnet/rherbonnet.github.io/_pages/about.md

 Incredibly brief description
 ======

-I was born and grewp up in the Netherlands and since September 2017 I'm living in Stony Brook, New York.
+I was born and grew up in the Netherlands and since September 2017 I'm living in Stony Brook, New York.
 In my free time I like to play [underwaterhockey](https://www.youtube.com/results?search_query=underwaterhockey).
 Whenever possible I will go into the mountains, preferably in winter to go snowboarding, but I also enjoy hiking.

 I'm also still updating this website.